jeanettesa/ctf-writeups/2020/UnicornCTF/infected/infected.md

 Link to zip: https://mega.nz/file/f1sUAaLB#mpfkfCzWNh7AWMxoT08YincX1xW3cdfjxEWuN4ykido

 ## Personal note
 To do this problem I decided to use Python.
 My attempt was based on brute force.
 I had not worked on a similar problem before, and finished just after the competition closed.
-Still it was an interesting exercise, and a good learning experience.
+Still, it was an interesting exercise, and a good learning experience.

 ## Concepts
 ### Zip headers